rmjarvis/TreeCorr/docs/guide.rst

 The corresponding three-point NNN calculation is even more complicated, since there are 8 total combinations that need to be computed: zeta = (DDD-DDR-DRD-RDD+DRR+RDR+RRD-RRR)/RRR.
 Because of the triangle geometry, we don't have DRR = DRD = RDD, so all 8 need to be computed.
-See the docstring for `calculateZeta` for more details.
+See the docstring for `calculateZeta <NNNCorrelation.calculateZeta>` for more details.

 Manually accumulating the correlation function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^